ABOUT OUR CHIEF CONDUCTOR AND ARTISTIC DIRECTOR ALEXANDER BRIGER AO

 He has worked closely with Zubin Mehta and Riccardo Muti who have described him as a “wonderful conductor and musician”.
 He also worked closely with Sir Charles Mackerras, where he developed his strong knowledge of the music of Leoš Janáček, as well as during his time working with Pierre Boulez and the Ensemble InterContemporain.
 He has premiered works by composers such as Arvo Pärt, Bruno Mantovani, Mark Anthony Turnage, Elena Kats-Chernin AO and Simon Holt.

-Alexander has worked with major international orchestras including the City of Birmingham Symphony Orchestra, BBC Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, Academy of St Martin in the Fields, Orchestre de Paris, Orchestre Philharmonique de Radio France, Ensemble InterContemporain, Orchestre National du Capitole de Toulouse, Paris Chamber Orchestra, Konzerthausorchester Berlin, Frankfurt Radio Orchestra, Deutsche Kammerphilharmonie, Rotterdam Philharmonic Orchestra, Gothenburg Symphony, Swedish Radio Orchestra, Danish Symphony Orchestra, Salzburg Mozarteum, Belgium National Orchestra, Malaysian Philharmonic Orchestra, Japanese Virtuoso Symphony and with the London Sinfonietta (collaborating with Peter Sellars and pianist Hélène Grimaud for the premiere of Arvo Pärt’s Lament Tate) and all the major Australian symphony orchestras, among many others.
+Alexander has worked with major international orchestras including the City of Birmingham Symphony Orchestra, BBC Symphony Orchestra, Royal Liverpool Philharmonic Orchestra, BBC Scottish Symphony Orchestra, Academy of St Martin in the Fields, Orchestre de Paris, Orchestre Philharmonique de Radio France, Ensemble InterContemporain, Orchestre National du Capitole de Toulouse, Paris Chamber Orchestra, Konzerthausorchester Berlin, Frankfurt Radio Orchestra, Deutsche Kammerphilharmonie, Rotterdam Philharmonic Orchestra, Gothenburg Symphony, Swedish Radio Orchestra, Danish Symphony Orchestra, Salzburg Mozarteum, Belgium National Orchestra, Malaysian Philharmonic Orchestra, Taiwan National Symphony Orchestra, Japanese Virtuoso Symphony and with the London Sinfonietta (collaborating with Peter Sellars and pianist Hélène Grimaud for the premiere of Arvo Pärt’s Lament Tate) and all the major Australian symphony orchestras, among many others.

 He has performed regularly with the Philharmonia Orchestra in London (collaborating with such soloists as Alfred Brendel, Maria Joao Pires and Murray Perahia) and the London Philharmonic Orchestra, including their tour to China in 2004 and made his BBC Proms and Berlin Festival debuts with the Birmingham Contemporary Music Group (following a recommendation from Sir Simon Rattle) and Edinburgh International Festival debut with the Scottish Chamber Orchestra.
 He has also worked with such soloists as Paul Lewis, Kirill Gerstein, Akiko Suwanai and Julia Fisher.

-Alexander is also considered an opera specialist and has conducted at such houses as the Royal Opera House, Covent Garden, English National Opera, Glyndebourne Festival, Aix-en-Provence Festival, Théâtre du Châtelet, Teatro dell’Opera di Roma, and with the leading opera companies such as Komische Oper Berlin, Canadian Opera Company, Royal Danish Opera, Royal Swedish Opera and Opera Australia.
+Alexander is also considered an opera specialist and has conducted at such leading opera companies houses as the Royal Opera House, Covent Garden, English National Opera, Glyndebourne Festival, Welsh National Opera, Aix-en-Provence Festival, Théâtre du Châtelet, Teatro dell’Opera di Roma, Komische Oper Berlin, Teatro di San Carlo Opera, Naples, Canadian Opera Company, Helikon Opera, Moscow, Opera Australia, Royal Swedish and Danish Operas and the Conservatoire National Supérieur de Musique et de Danse de Paris, amongst others.

 Alexander Briger AO